 The Victoria Park High School Summer School program is a student centered program that offers flexibility and a compressed timeline for course work.
-It enables students to keep on target with thier academic goals within thier school career.
-Whether that be improving marks, accelerating timelines, opening up some flexibility in thier home-school schedule, earning additional credits, completing courses within a different context without peer pressures or social anxieties, or just keeping focused throughout the first part of summer.
+It enables students to keep on target with their academic goals within thier school career.
+Whether that be improving marks, accelerating timelines, opening up some flexibility in their home-school schedule, earning additional credits, completing courses within a different context without peer pressures or social anxieties, or just keeping focused throughout the first part of summer.

 Distributed Learning info below - Diploma course info at bottom

 WHAT DOES IT TAKE TO BE SUCCESSFUL IN SUMMER SCHOOL?

 If you are motivated, organized, and can follow a timeline, you should successfully achieve your goal for summer school.
 Remember that you have from the time of registration, to July 24 (exams written by 26th), to complete your course.